shivakranam/web-basics-hello-world/README.md

 We need to use the command line to run the python server.
 [Mac users can use Terminal](http://www.wikihow.com/Open-a-Terminal-Window-in-Mac), [Windows users can use the Command Prompt](http://www.digitalcitizen.life/7-ways-launch-command-prompt-windows-7-windows-8), and Linux users should use whatever terminal app comes with their distro.

 In your terminal/command line app navigate to the folder where index.html is located in your cloned repo (If you don't know what to do [Windows users can look here](http://www.digitalcitizen.life/command-prompt-how-use-basic-commands), [Linux and Mac users can look here](http://linuxcommand.org/lc3_lts0020.php)).
-Then run the command `python -m SimpleHTTPServer 8000`.
+Then run the command `python -m SimpleHTTPServer 8000` / `python -m http.server 8000`.
 When that is running you can point your browser to http://localhost:8000 to see the page running.

 After you have loaded the page in the browser go back and look at the python server's output in the terminal.
 You should see a bunch of GET requests for certain files (and maybe you'll see a cheeky 404 error when the browser tries to fetch the non-existant favicon.ico).

 _Note: SimpleHTTPServer will default to serving the index.html file at the root url_

-_Note: If you are using python 3 then I think you will need to run_ `python -m http.server 8000` _instead._

 _Note: You might be able to just open the index.html page in a browser, but most browsers have security features that disable a bunch of things we might need when loading files locally.
 The python server will help us get around these security restrictions._